-The Breakers Stable & Carriage House will house some of the horses, and will be closed to public tours during Coaching Weekend.
-Additional horses and carriages will be housed in temporary stables at Chateau-sur-Mer.
+The Breakers Stable & Carriage House houses some of the horses, and is closed to public tours during Coaching Weekend.
+Additional horses and carriages are housed in temporary stables at Chateau-sur-Mer.
 Learn more about the history of The Breakers Stable

 and one of the most famous coaches in history, Alfred Vanderbilt's Venture